MicrosoftEdge/MSEdgeExplainers/CrashReporting/security-privacy.md

 Yes, the specification has both "Security Considerations" and "Privacy Considerations" sections.
 ## 2.16.
 Do features in your specification enable origins to downgrade default security protections?
 No, the feature does not enable origins to downgrade default security protections.
-## 2.17 What happens when a document that uses your feature is kept alive in BFCache (instead of getting destroyed) after navigation, and potentially gets reused on future navigations back to the document?
-The feature should handle documents in the BFCache the same way as "fully active" ones, including their call stacks in crash reports if they get reused on future navigations back to the document.
+## 2.17 How does your feature handle non-"fully active" documents?
+The JavaScript call stack is only collected for visible tabs, such as the current active page the user is on.
+Therefore, non-"fully active" documents, such as those in the background or in the BFCache, will not trigger the javascript call stack collection unless they become active and then deemed unresponsive.
 ## 2.18.
-What happens when a document that uses your feature gets disconnected?
-If a document using this feature gets disconnected, the feature should still function.
-The generation of the crash report, including the JavaScript call stack, does not rely on the document being connected.
-However, the delivery of the crash report would be affected by the document's network status.
-## 2.19.
 What should this questionnaire have asked?
 N/A